formal-land/llzk-lib/README.md

 ### (Experimental) Python bindings

-ZKIR has experimental support for MLIR's Python bindings.
+LLZK has experimental support for MLIR's Python bindings.

 Prerequisites:
 * The Python packages required for MLIR's Python bindings must be installed, as indicated in the `mlir/python/requirements.txt` file in the LLVM monorepo's source tree.
-* You must build and link ZKIR against a version of MLIR built with `MLIR_ENABLE_BINDINGS_PYTHON` set to `ON`.
-In the Nix setup, this can be accessed using the `zkirWithPython` output.
+* You must build and link LLZK against a version of MLIR built with `MLIR_ENABLE_BINDINGS_PYTHON` set to `ON`.
+In the Nix setup, this can be accessed using the `llzkWithPython` output.
-* ZKIR must be configured with `-DZKIR_ENABLE_BINDINGS_PYTHON=ON`.
+* LLZK must be configured with `-DLLZK_ENABLE_BINDINGS_PYTHON=ON`.

 ## License